Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx512-instruction-to-make-the-fastest-phrase-search-algo.md

 ...
 ```

-To do a phrase search we can connect two terms at the time, the left and right one, previoud one, i.g searching by "mary had a little lamb", will result in searching by:
+To do a phrase search we can connect two terms at the time, the left and right one.
+Searching by "mary had a little lamb", will result in searching by:

 * `"mary"` and `"had"` = `"mary had"`
 * `"mary had"` and `"a"` = `"mary had a"`